elele20005/React-Portfolio/README.md

 Navigate to the project folder:

-cd React_Portfolio open React+Vite on your browser to view the portfolio locally.
+cd React-Portfolio open React+Vite on your browser to view the portfolio locally.

 ## Usage
 The React Portfolio is meant to provide a personal overview of my work, including "About Me", "Portfolio", "Contact", and "Resume" section.
 It can be shared with potential employers, collaborators, or as an online resume.